NikolausDemmel/rootba/README.md

 ```

 We moreover include a `download-bal-problems.sh` script to
-convenitently download the BAL datasets.
+conveniently download the BAL datasets.
 See the [batch evaluation
 tutorial](#batch-evaluation) below for more details.

 Additionally, we provide a mirror of BAL and some additional publicly